ezios/teams-call-records-api/README.md

 ## Usage

-This sample project should shad some light on a potential process on how the Microsoft Teams call records data can be collected.
+This sample project should shed some light on a potential process on how the Microsoft Teams call records data can be collected.
 Kusto will allow you to query large datasets very effectively in almost no time.

 You can easially add additional tables and datasets to combine them in your queries to achive great results.